ArtemizaMartinez/yeast-hybrid-genome-evolution/Figure2/README.md

 No custom analysis or plotting code was used to generate this panel.
 The strain identities, experimental conditions, and corresponding quantitative data are provided in the Methods section associated with the article.

+## Figure 2c: Quantification of thermotolerance from spot assays

+Spot-assay images acquired at 30 °C and 37 °C were quantified in Fiji/ImageJ.
+Integrated spot intensities were measured for four serial dilutions from each biological culture using consistent image-processing and measurement settings.

+Several approaches for summarizing growth across the dilution series were evaluated.
+The final analysis used the equal-average method.
+For each biological culture, spot intensities were averaged equally across the four dilutions at each temperature:

+- `S30_equal`: mean spot intensity across four dilutions at 30 °C
+- `S37_equal`: mean spot intensity across four dilutions at 37 °C
+- `R_equal`: `S37_equal / S30_equal`

+The Figure 2c plot shows individual generation-0 `R_equal` measurements,
+together with the mean and 95% confidence interval for each background.

+The plot was generated in R using `ggplot2` and subsequently edited in Adobe Illustrator to adjust colors, typography, labels, spacing, and final panel layout.
+These graphical modifications did not alter the underlying numerical values.

+The complete Fiji/ImageJ measurements and processed thermotolerance values are provided in the Source Data file associated with the article.